vasveena/amazon-emr-ttt-workshop/docs/day1/mwaa/exercise.md

 ![mwaa - 18](images/mwaa-18.png)

 This DAG will be executed once every hour automatically.
 You can play around by changing the notebook parameters or pipeline schedule.

-You can stop the DAG by using the toggle switch and turn it OFF.
+Once you are done experimenting, you can stop the DAG by using the toggle switch to turn it OFF.

 ![mwaa - 16](images/mwaa-16.png)

-Another way to do this is by using AWS Step Functions.
-Next day's session, we will orchestrate Hive ETL pipelines using AWS Step Functions to demonstrate this capability.